To empower investors and businesses and deliver on their financial goals via customised solutions and fintech.

 Is a personal guarantee required?

 A personal guarantee is required for all Loan Requests except for Convertible Loans.
 Personal guarantee is also required to guarantee the repurchase of invoices pursuant to an invoice financing.

 How can I refer a business contact to you?

 We welcome referrals.
-A referral fee of between $1,000 and $2,000 will be paid to you should the company you referred is successful in raising funds through our platform.
+A referral fee of between $1,000 and $2,000 will be paid to you should the company you referred be successful in raising funds through our platform.
 Minterest reserves the right to amend or alter this incentive at any point in time.